 And truth, I’ve learned, takes two; that it’s a language like any other.
 And if a man does not speak the truth, then how can the truth be told him?
 If honor binds words and diligence gives them meaning, then inherent in truth is the redemption of words, reclaiming the purpose of language.

 And the truth is, I’m baffled and more than a little annoyed by the riddle that Hal presents.
 He doesn’t fit.
 I have no clue to his goals, no idea where he’s from, and he smells of hidden danger — yet I trust him.

 …trust him, yes, but still I have him in my crosshairs.
 Because sumthin’ ain’t right.
 He doesn’t add up.
 With his endless volumes of knowledge, he has been spared something.
 A fully blooded innocent, he seems a being untainted by life.
 I will get to the bottom of this, however, because his truth makes him vulnerable.
 I am a reporter, and I am patient, and I will catch him in his words.

 But until then, I have a willing and unwary partner, and a measuring stick in my search for a more strictly observed, a more closely attentive, a more precise and wiser truth.

 Nothing signals the end of a day more surely than logging off.
-How close to real is the pixel world, and who is Hal? …unknowable, I’m sure.
-But finding a home for Liz, and the exhilaration of knowing Hal, and finding a back door into There has me excited.
+How close to real is this pixel world, and who or what is Hal? …unknowable, I’m sure.
+But finding a home for Liz, and the exhilaration of discovering this mystery, and finding a back door into truth, has me excited.
 “Lights off”, I whisper, as I slide into bed behind her and bring my lips to just below her ear.